#CountMeIn is JDRF’s major new campaign to win increased investment from the Government into type 1 diabetes research.

 Over 60 Parliamentarians attended the day including Home Secretary Theresa May, who lives with type 1 diabetes, Labour leader Ed Miliband and Shadow Health Minister Jamie Reed MP who also lives with the condition.
 JDRF supporters were able to meet their MPs and others, and ask what they will do to help type 1 diabetes research.

 Government releases revised figures for Type 1 Diabetes Research Funding

-JDRF are, of course, pleased that UK Government spending on type 1 research is now increasing, but we remain far behind our international counterparts in our contribution.
+JDRF is, of course, pleased that UK Government spending on type 1 research is now increasing, but we remain far behind our international counterparts in our contribution.